learn-co-curriculum/locationTrivia-API/README.md

   5. Implement [swipe to deelte](http://stackoverflow.com/questions/3309484/uitableviewcell-show-delete-button-on-swipe) for each location.

-<a href='https://learn.co/lessons/locationTrivia-API' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/locationTrivia-API' title='Location Trivia APIs'>Location Trivia APIs</a> on Learn.co and start learning to code for free.</p>